john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 ## Wrap-Up

-Today we learned about three things that will really help us write real code that will be useful to us in our daily work.
+Today we learned about three things that will help us write real code that will be useful to us in our daily work.

 First, we learned about functions.
-They are a handy way to encapsulate code for later use.
-No need to keep typing everything over and over again.
+They encapsulate code for later use.

 Second, we learned how to make a module out of Python code by placing it in a ".py" file.
 And we further saw how to turn a module into a program that can be executed on the commandline using the `main` function.

 Lastly, we learned about the `import` keyword.
-Which we can use to import our own modules or even some Python's wonderful standard libraries.
+We can now share our own code between modules, and make use a ton of modules built right into Python.

 ## Problem Sets